 Created in 2016 as part of the Government’s National Cyber Security Strategy to respond to evolving digital threats to the country’s infrastructure, the NCSC runs CyberFirst; which is a series of freely available short cyber courses aimed at teaching children aged 11-17 about cybersecurity.

 More than nine out of ten Year 6 children in the East Riding have been awarded places for the school named by parents as their first choice in the 2019/20 secondary school admissions round.

-Letters to parents telling them the outcome of their applications for secondary places in September are being sent out today, Thursday, 1 March.
-All local authorities in England have to send the letters out on the same date.
+Letters to parents, informing them of the outcome of their applications for secondary school places in September 2019, are being sent out today, Friday 1st March.
+This is known as ‘National Offer Day’ and is the date that all local authorities in England have to send the letters out to parents.

 Four Beverley High School students have reached the national final of the GCHQ’s CyberFirst Girls to be held in Edinburgh.

 CyberFirst is a programme of opportunities and supports helping young people explore their passion for computers and technology.
 Also, it helps young women to the fascinating and critical world of cyber security.